yrsong15/Ray-Meets-Nicole/README.md

 #Anniversary Project :rabbit: :heart: :pig:
-This is the source file for the website created for Nicole on **July 15th, 2016**, celebrating our first year together.
-It is a gallery with each picture linking to a detailed letter.
+This is the source file for the website created for my girlfriend Nicole on **July 15th, 2016**, celebrating our first year together.
+The cover page leads to a gallery, with each picture linking to a detailed letter of our times together:blush:.
 This README will also serve as a log for progress in creating this website.

 ---